Michael-Brooks/michaelbrooks.co.uk/content/posts/laravel-ajax-tutorial-using-html5s-formdata.md

 title: Laravel AJAX Tutorial Using HTML5's FormData
 date: 2014-08-28
 published: true
-tags: ['Laravel','tutorial','PHP']
+tags:
+- Laravel
+- tutorial
+- PHP
+- routes
 canonical_url: false
-description: "For this tutorial, I will show you guys how I managed to create an image uploader for your profile image.
-This is very similar to how Facebook's/Twitter's functionality."
+description: For this tutorial, I will show you guys how I managed to create an image uploader for your profile image.
+This is very similar to how Facebook's/Twitter's functionality.

 ---
 # Laravel AJAX Tutorial Using HTML5's FormData

 For this tutorial, I will show you guys how I managed to create an image uploader for your profile image.
 This is very